KarolinDuerr/BA-SagaPattern/NetflixConductor_Implementations/NetflixConductor_ParallelExec-Evaluation/README.md

-# Saga Pattern Realization With Netflix Conductor
+# Netflix Conductor Parallel Execution Evaluation
 This project includes an example implementation of the Saga pattern using [Netflix Conductor](https://github.com/Netflix/conductor).
-The example application represents a travel application that consists of three backend services: TravelService, HotelService and FlightService.
-For simplicity reasons, only the workflow for booking a trip has been implemented.
+The difference to the original [Saga Pattern Realization With Netflix Conductor](https://github.com/KarolinDuerr/BA-SagaPattern/tree/master/NetflixConductor) is the parallel execution of specific tasks instead of a sequential one.

 ## Start the Application